The variable that runs the show. Almost nobody fully understands it.

 Acknowledgements

-A special thank you to Simon Helleputte, MSc, PhD (Faculty of Medicine and Health Sciences, Ghent University) and Joseph Henske, MD, FACE (Director of the Diabetes Program, Professor of Medicine, Division of Endocrinology and Metabolism) for their generous feedback and thoughtful input during the development of this guide.
+A special thank you to Simon Helleputte, MSc, PhD (Ghent University) and Joseph Henske, MD (University of Arkansas) for their generous feedback during the development of this guide.

 Deep gratitude also to Professor Michael Riddell (York University, Canada) for his ongoing support, patience with very lengthy emails, and his ability to continually steer the discussion back to the most important question: “So what?”
 His perspective has been instrumental in helping refine the practical implications of insulin-on-board modelling and why it matters for people living with Type 1 diabetes.